BOOKQ/CS370-FALL2024-TEAM9-BOOKQ/CODE/README.md

 ****STEP2*******
 install mysql on your computer

-mac00S - use brew -> brew install mvn
+mac00S - use brew -> brew install mysql
 window - download use choco or download mysql binary and add to your environment varibales or path

 Access the database and create a database